latimercaleb/WAMP-ToDo-ej1297/readMe.md

 - index.php, line 3 `$dbConnection = new mysqli('localhost', 'root', 'THENEWPASSWORD', 'todo');`
 - list.php,  line 2 `$dbConnection = new mysqli('localhost', 'root', 'THENEWPASSWORD', 'todo');`
 - mark.php,  line 2 `$dbConnection = new mysqli('localhost', 'root', 'THENEWPASSWORD', 'todo');`

+Changing your password also changes the password for `root` in `phpmyadmin` so keep that in mind.

 ## How to use